-The mining camp of Greenwater was settled in 1906 near Greenwater Spring after discoveries of copper ore.
+The mining camp of Greenwater was settled in 1906 near Greenwater Spring in California's Death Valley region, after discoveries of copper ore.
 Greenwater was the name taken by the town that resulted from the merger of two earlier camps - Ramsey and Kunze.

 The presence of copper ores in the area were known as early as the 1880s, but the regions extremely remote location and harsh climate made the development of copper mines too costly at the time.

 The relative remoteness of the area changed in the first decade of the 1900s as the mining boom at Rhyolite, Nevada brought civilization closer to the Death Valley region than it had ever been before.
 One of the railroads built to service Rhyolite came within 20 miles of the Greenwater site, making the previously remote area relatively easy to access.

 Prospectors had located additional Greenwater copper deposits around 1904 (or rediscovered deposits that had been discovered in previous decades but never exploited).
 The combination of new discoveries and relative ease of access to the area set off a new mining boom starting in 1906.

 In September of 1906 the Los Angeles Herald reported on the rush to Greenwater:

 VALUES HIGH AT GREENWATER

 Excitement over the copper deposits recently discovered In the Greenwater, Cal., district is on the increase.
 Hundreds of men have braved the dangers of the desert to get into Inyo county and locate prospects in the new field sixty miles south of Bullfrog.